phapdinh/frontend-nanodegree-mobile-portfolio/README.md

 12. Reduced number of moving pizzas by 24 to 176.
 13. Replaced querySelectorAll with getElementById and getElementsByClassName when appropriate.
 14. moved javascript script tags to bottom of html in index.html
+15. Converted jpg images to gif images in both index
+16. Converted pizzeria jpg image to gif

 How to Use Application
 1. Run index.html in a browser